-- Increased footpath width, crossing width, and pedestrian directness; - Increased provision of priority crossings across side streets with raised tables; - Provision of pedestrian crossings on all arms at R761 Dublin Road / Old Connaught Avenue junction, R761 Dublin Road / Chapel Lane junction and R761 Dublin Road / R918 Upper Dargle Road junction; and - Provision of new mid-link pedestrian crossing along R761 Castle Street to the north of the R761 Castle Street / Lower Dargle Road junction.
+- Increased footpath width, crossing width, and pedestrian directness - Increased provision of priority crossings across side streets with raised tables; - Provision of pedestrian crossings on all arms at R761 Dublin Road / Old Connaught Avenue junction, R761 Dublin Road / Chapel Lane junction and R761 Dublin Road / R918 Upper Dargle Road junction; and - Provision of new mid-link pedestrian crossing along R761 Castle Street to the north of the R761 Castle Street / Lower Dargle Road junction.

-The assessment of the qualitative impacts on the Pedestrian Infrastructure for Section 4 of the Proposed Scheme are summarised in Table 6.25.
-A detailed breakdown of the assessment at each impacted junction, including a list of the junctions which experience no change, can be found in TIA Appendix 4 (Pedestrian Infrastructure Assessment Section).
+The assessment of the qualitative impacts on the Pedestrian Infrastructure for Section 4 of the Proposed Scheme are summarised in Table 6.38 along with the accompanying sensitivity for each junction and the resultant significance of effect.
+A detailed breakdown of the assessment at each impacted junction, including a list of the junctions which experience no change, can be found in Appendix A6.4.1 (Pedestrian Infrastructure Assessment) in Appendix A6.4 in Volume 4 of this EIAR.